PaulLerner/ViQuAE/EXPERIMENTS.rst

 directory <./experiments>`__.
 Expected output can be found in the relevant subdirectory of ``experiments``.

-We train the models based on HF ``transformers.Trainer``, itself based on ``torch``.
+We train the models based on lightning, itself based on ``torch``.
 Even when not training models, all of our code is based on ``torch``.

-Instructions specific to the ECIR-2023 Multimodal ICT paper are marked with "(MICT)", while the instructions specific to the SIGIR ViQuAE dataset paper are marqued with "(ViQuAE)".
+Instructions specific to the ECIR-2023 Multimodal ICT paper are marked with "(MICT)", while the instructions specific to the SIGIR ViQuAE dataset paper are marqued with "(ViQuAE)" and those for the CORIA-2023 CLIP cross-modal paper are marked with "(Cross-modal)".
 Note that, while face detection (MTCNN) and recognition (ArcFace) are not specific to ViQuAE, they did not give promising results with MICT.